PaulModaley/paulskitchennew/README.md

 * My wife and family for their support and encouragement
 * To my course mentor, Marcel Mulder, his dedication and commitment to my learning
 * To Code Institute students and tutors for answering questions when needed
-* To my colleague, Mahmudul Alam, for answering questions and for giving advice and feedback when needed, particularly around using JavaScript for success messages
+* To my colleague, Mahmudul Alam, for answering questions and for giving advice and feedback when needed (particularly around using JavaScript for success messages) and for his code snippets that helped me to display the user's login status

 #### Code